-Robin Struve advises the firm's clients with regard to the application of US tax, ERISA, securities, and other laws to employee benefits plans, arrangements, and executive compensation matters.
+Robin Struve retired from the partnership on March 31, 2022.
+She advised on application of US tax, ERISA, securities, and other laws to employee benefits plans, arrangements, and executive compensation matters.

-A substantial portion of Ms. Struve's practice includes advising both public and private companies regarding executive compensation matters, legal compliance of benefits plans, including tax qualified retirement plans, welfare plans, non-qualified deferred compensation plans, and equity based compensation plans (including plans for non-corporate entities such as LLCs and partnerships).
+A substantial portion of Ms. Struve's practice has included advising both public and private companies regarding executive compensation matters, legal compliance of benefits plans, including tax-qualified retirement plans, welfare plans, non-qualified deferred compensation plans, and equity-based compensation plans (including plans for non-corporate entities such as LLCs and partnerships).

-Ms. Struve also advises clients regarding fiduciary issues, reporting and disclosure obligations, plan asset and investment issues, prohibited transactions, and the IRS and DOL voluntary compliance programs.
+Ms. Struve also advised clients regarding fiduciary issues, reporting and disclosure obligations, plan asset and investment issues, prohibited transactions, and the IRS and DOL voluntary compliance programs.

 Ms. Struve is the co-author of "Beyond Stock Options-Phantom Stock, Restricted Stock, Stock Appreciation Rights and Other Equity Alternatives" published by the National Center for Employee Ownership and the "Compensating the Internationally Mobile Executive" chapter in International Labor and Employment Laws, published by BNA Bloomberg.